websemantics/semantic-dojo/README.md

 		 \___ \ / _ \ '_ ` _ \ / _` | '_ \| __| |/ __| | | | |/ _ \| |/ _ \
 		  ___) |  __/ | | | | | (_| | | | | |_| | (__  | |_| | (_) | | (_) |
 		 |____/ \___|_| |_| |_|\__,_|_| |_|\__|_|\___| |____/ \___// |\___/
-		                                                         |__/
+		  Web Semantics, Inc.                                    |__/

-		  Use a common Config file with Semantic UI and Dijit.
+		  Use a common Config file with Semantic UI and Dijit Themes.

-			Web Semantics, Inc.

 		*/